Swapnil-ingle/Swapnil-ingle.github.io/solid.md

 "Single Responsibility Principle" states that one block of function (either method or a class) should be responsible for doing one thing and one thing only.
 If you find a reason for changing a class, extract that functionality out of the class and tear a new one.

-Classes/Methods should be small, precise, appropriately-named and should not do more than one thing.
+Classes/Methods should be small, precise, appropriately-named, and should not do more than one thing.

 ### Open/Closed Principle

 Classes in your program should be open to extension but closed for modification.

-The idea is that your core program/project should be unfailable.
+The idea is that your core program/project should be un-failable.

-Suppose, you have payment system that makes three different type of payments (UPI, NetBanking, Paypal).
-You've a function pay(Request req) which gets the type of payment and calls method of class Payment which have different types of payment logic.
+Suppose, you have a payment system that makes three different types of payments (UPI, NetBanking, Paypal).
+You have a method pay(Request req) which gets the type of payment and calls the method of class Payment which has different types of payment logic.

 ```java
 public void pay(Request request) {